nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 7.3.1 Implementation

-Given below is an example usage scenario and how the import mechanism behaves at each step
+Given below is an example usage scenario and how the import mechanism behaves at each step.

 Step 1.
-The User just installed his application on his new computer and wants to transfer his old data over
+The User just installed his application on his new computer and wants to transfer his old data over.

 Step 2.
-The user transfers his previous save file to `C:/McGymmy/saveFile.json`
+The user transfers his previous save file to `C:/McGymmy/saveFile.json`.

 Step 3.
 The User executes `import c:/McGymmy/saveFile.json`.
 The import command will check if the file is valid and exists before calling `JsonMcGymmyStorage`.
 `JsonMcGymmyStorage` will call `#readMcGymmy` if the read is successful, the old data will be overwritten.
 Otherwise, a CommandException will be thrown.

 Step 4.
-His old data files from his old computer will be overridden by his old data
+His previous data files will be overwritten and updated.

 The following sequence diagram shows how the import operation works: